 Worrying about the information on your iPhone being accessible to people you don’t want to see it.

+Have you also made an apple trade-in and upgraded to a new recent iPhone but are worried about privacy concerns?
 Many fear having their privacy violated by thieves or hackers.
 They hope that they never become an easy target for either, but that doesn’t mean the thought isn’t there in the back of their minds.

 Down the road, people often ask us, Is it possible to hack an iPhone?
 Technically, yes.
 So, to keep out of harms’ way, you should use security codes.
 There are multiple levels of protection against potential thieves and hackers, but one is always better than none.
 Here is how you can secure your iPhone without wasting much time: